 Scheduling an Appointment

 To schedule an appointment, visit the Writing Resources Web site.
-First time users to Peer Consultation’s online scheduling system must register by going to the “Click Here to Register” link on the log in page.
+First time users to Writing Resources' online scheduling system must register by going to the “Click Here to Register” link on the log in page.
 Once registered, students can go online anytime to schedule, change, or cancel a consultation.
 All consultations are 50 minutes.

 History of Writing Resources

 Founded in Phelps Stokes during the early 1970s, the program now known as Writing Resources has undergone administrative and stylistic changes throughout the years.
 Prior to 1988, two divisions, the Reading Lab and Writing Lab, composed what would become Writing Resources.
 It was under the innovative direction of Dr. Libby Falk Jones that the Reading Lab and the Writing Lab merged, creating The Learning Center, a multifaceted academic service with emphasis on reading and study skills and support for writing.
 With the support and collaboration of faculty and students, The Learning Center continued to develop its writing-centered pedagogy, and a deliberate space was created for the center in 2002.
 In 2012, one decade later, The Learning Center joined Career Development, Internships and Faculty Development to form the Center for Transformative Learning, an epicenter of support and resources for faculty, staff, and students across the disciplines.
 In 2012, the name was changed from The Learning Center to Peer Consultation.